ProSuite/docker-postgres-for-geodatabase/README.md

 - **Dockerfile**: Specifies the image setup with `st_geometry` and initialization scripts.
 - **`st_geometry.so`**: The Esri spatial library (to be added manually).
 - Go to https://my.esri.com > Downloads > ArcGIS Pro
-   - Scroll down to ArcGIS Pro ST_Geometry Libraries (Oracle)
+   - Scroll down to ArcGIS Pro ST_Geometry Libraries (Postgres)
    - Click Download to get a Zip archive that contains st_shapelib for Windows, Linux, and others
    - My Esri often changes, so be prepared to spend some time searching
    - You can specifie the path where the st_geometry file lies in the dockerfile